Greytiger23/alx-low_level_programming/0x00-hello_world/README.md

-writing a C program that prints a sentence
+printing a sentence and new line